akash13s/replicated-concurrent-db/README.md

     """

     def __init__(self):
-        """Initializes the SiteManager, setting up the site and data history for tracking data changes.""" pass

-    def read(self, t_id: int, data_id: int):
         """
+        Initializes the SiteManager class.
+        It initializes the site associated with the SiteManager (with the initial values of data) It also initializes its data_history field which comprises of a map of data_id and their initial DataLog.
+        The DataLog for a data_item initially consists of a single list element with value = data_item's value, time = 0 and t_id = 0 (initial status)
+        """
+        pass

+    def read(self, t_id: int, data_id: int): bool
+        """
-        Reads the value of a specified data item for a transaction.
+        Reads the value of a specified data item for a transaction (If available according to the Available Copies Algorithm).
+        In case if the value is not available for reading, it will return a false.
+        If the value is available, it will print the expected output and return true.

         Args:
             t_id (int): The transaction ID.